Judeo-Bolshevism: Fact from Fiction

 Of the 12 Premiers, none were Jews.

-Of the 11 General Secretaries of the USSR, two were Jewish: Yakov Sverdlov (1918—1919) and Yuri Andropov (Nov.
+Of the 11 General Secretaries of the USSR, one was Jewish: Yakov Sverdlov (1918—1919)

+and Yuri Andropov (Nov.
 1982—Feb.
-1984).

-For the RSFSR: of its 19 chairmen of the CPC/CM, none were Jews.
+1984).Of the 19 chairmen of the RSFSR’s CPC/CM, none were Jews.

 Of the 16 chairmen of the CEC/Presidium of the Supreme Soviet of the RSFSR, the first two were Jewish: Lev Kamenev (Oct.—Nov.
 1917), Yakov Sverdlov (—Mar.
 1919).